micag2025/Supply_Chain_project/publication.md

 ## Conclusion

-This project demonstrates the feasibility of using blockchain technology to implement a decentralized supply chain tracking system that combines smart contracts, wallet-based authentication, and a React frontend.
-The proposed apporach successfully validates product traceability, role-based access control, and immutable lifecycle tracking on the Ethereum Sepolia Testnet.
+This project demonstrates the **feasibility of using blockchain technology to implement a decentralized supply chain tracking system** that combines smart contracts, wallet-based authentication, and a React frontend.
+The proposed apporach **successfully validates product traceability, role-based access control, and immutable lifecycle tracking on the Ethereum Sepolia Testnet**.
 Although implemented as a proof of concept, the modular architecture provides a solid foundation for future enhancements, including advanced analytics, decentralized storage, multi-network deployment, and real-world supply chain integration.

 ---